Bangladeshis in Malaysia

 Bangladeshis in Malaysia are members of the Bangladesh diaspora who currently reside in Malaysia.
 Bangladeshis in Malaysia form a large proportion of Malaysia's foreign labour force.
-Their population was estimated to total 221,000 persons, roughly one-eighth of all the foreign workers in Malaysia As of 2017.
+Their population was estimated to total 898,970 persons, roughly one-third of all the foreign workers in Malaysia As of December 2024.
 In early 2016, a controversial agreement by Bangladeshi Prime Minister Sheikh Hasina was signed to send a total of 1.5 million Bangladeshi workers in stages for 3 years to Malaysia.
 This decision was met with criticism from both individuals in government and the general Malaysian public and was quickly revoked.